- News & Events

-As a faculty or other instructor, you have a wide range of teaching and administrative responsibilities that are associated with your classes.
+As an instructor in the College of Arts & Sciences, you have a wide range of teaching and administrative responsibilities that are associated with your classes.
 Here you can find useful information on a range of topics that may crop up as you manage these responsibilities.
-Your department’s chair and administrator are also valuable sources of help and guidance if you have any queries about the teaching process or related procedures.
+Your department Chair and administrator are also valuable sources of help and guidance if you have any queries about the teaching process or related procedures.

 To check the exact dates during a given semester for adding or dropping a student from one of your courses, see the Registrar’s calendar.

 You cannot change the scheduled time of your class except under extraordinary circumstances.
 In the latter case, you must arrange any change with your department chair.

 If you are unable to meet a scheduled class due to illness or other unavoidable circumstances, please notify your department administrator.
 Note that you are then responsible for scheduling and holding a make-up class.

 Your class lists are available online, via the (Kerberos password-protected) Faculty Link.

 These lists give you access to pictures of your students (useful for learning their names), along with academic information including what courses they have taken.
 This allows you to verify that each student has completed the proper prerequisites for your class.

 The Boston University Classrooms website provides comprehensive classroom information for all Registrar-controlled classrooms, with emphasis on all aspects of instructional technology: Equipment, Training, and Assistance.
 Your department administrator can assist you with information regarding proprietary rooms (department-controlled rooms).

 • If you experience difficulties with technology in a Registrar classroom, call the Classroom Technology Hotline (617-353-3227) to receive help within approximately five minutes.
 The hotline number and corresponding email address (email@example.com) are posted in every Registrar classroom.